Acupressure Therapy for Wellbeing Practitioners

 Over time, this therapy has evolved and spread beyond the borders of China.
 It has become a popular form of alternative medicine in many countries around the world.
 Today, acupressure is recognised as a non-invasive and natural therapy that can help alleviate a wide range of symptoms, including muscular pain, headaches, and anxiety.

-Acupressure aims to restore the smooth flow of qi by applying pressure to specific acupressure points along the meridians.
+Acupressure aims to restore the smooth flow of qi by applying pressure to specific areas along the meridians.
 Changes in this flow can be observed by a qualified and experienced therapist.
 The pressure stimulates the movement of qi, helping to release any blockages or imbalances in the energy flow, and stimulates the body’s natural ability for healing and restoration of health.

 Identifying Acupressure Points